Victoria Falls – there’s nothing like it!

 Forming a natural border between Zimbabwe and Zambia, these mighty falls can be visited from Livingstone (on the Zambia side) or Vic Falls (on the Zimbabwe Side).

 It’s a playground for adventure enthusiasts and there are so many activities in Victoria Falls to keep you busy for days on end.
 But the region also offers an idyllic setting for couples and those looking for an escape into Africa.

-Here are my 14 top Victoria Falls activities and fun things to do on the Zimbabwe or Zambian side.
+Here are my 14 top Victoria Falls activities and fun things to do in the area.

 Victoria Falls Activities

 Regardless of where you decide to stay, be it the Zambia side or the Zimbabwe side, you’ll be spoiled with awesome things to do in Victoria Falls.
 It’s easy to get between the towns of Livingstone and Vic Falls with most tours departing from both areas for your convenience.

 But, if you’re traveling on a budget (as I was), you’ll quickly realize that there aren’t many cheap (or free) things to do in Victoria Falls.
 I was shocked by the prices and it definitely isn’t backpacker friendly!
 Regardless, I had some of the most amazing experiences and was able to see and do a lot with a limited budget.

 - Cost: $30 for international tourists and $20 for SADC passport holders (remember to bring your ID card to qualify for this discount)

 - When to visit: Wet season between April and June

 In search of the best Victoria Falls activity?
 Seeing the actual falls, of course!